umbermoney/login-with-twitter/README.md

     if (err) {
       // Handle the error your way
     }

-    // Save the OAuth token secret for use in your /twitter/callback route req.session.tokenSecret = tokenSecret

     // Redirect to the /twitter/callback route, with the OAuth responses as query params res.redirect(url)